qthequartermasterman/fallout-houston-campaign/docs/Background/geography/neighborhoods.md

 #### The Enigmatic Engineer
 _Quest Giver: Lord Cedric Ironheart_
 Lord Cedric receives a distress signal from an unknown engineer claiming to possess advanced technological knowledge.
 The player is tasked with locating this mysterious individual and bringing them to Solaris Sanctuary.
 Upon finding the engineer, it becomes evident that they hold the key to unlocking dormant technologies that could greatly benefit the settlement.
 However, the engineer is wary of sharing their knowledge and may have alternative motives.

+#### Other Quest Ideas

+As Solaris Sanctuary is on the outskirts of the Gulf Coast Wasteland, most players will not likely encounter it organically.
+As such, it may be worth considering a quest that will lead players to Solaris Sanctuary.
+A few ideas for such a quest are:

+##### Distress Signal from Solaris
+_Quest Trigger: Players intercept a distress signal or find a message mentioning a safe haven with a unique community._
+The players come across a distress signal originating from Solaris Sanctuary, indicating that the settlement is facing a threat or crisis.
+The signal may be picked up from a distant radio frequency, a bulletin board, or a survivor's journal.
+Intrigued by the call for help, the players decide to investigate and offer assistance, leading them to the distant and unique settlement.

+##### Trade Routes and Rumors
+_Quest Trigger: Players encounter traders or scavengers mentioning a prosperous settlement with valuable resources._
+Traveling merchants or scavengers in the wasteland share rumors about a thriving settlement known as Solaris Sanctuary.
+They speak of unique goods, skilled artisans, and the potential for valuable trade.
+Intrigued by the prospect of new opportunities, the players decide to seek out this hidden enclave and explore the potential benefits of establishing trade connections.

+##### The Wandering Bard's Tale
+_Quest Trigger: Players encounter a wandering bard or storyteller mentioning a sanctuary with a rich cultural heritage._
+A wandering bard crosses paths with the players, sharing tales of a settlement that blends Renaissance charm with survivalist ingenuity.
+The bard's stories speak of unique traditions, valuable relics, and a community that has managed to thrive against all odds.
+Intrigued by the tales, the players decide to seek out this intriguing settlement and experience its cultural richness firsthand.

+##### Artifacts of the Ancients
+_Quest Trigger: Players discover or are informed about the potential existence of valuable pre-war artifacts near Solaris Sanctuary._
+The players come across information or rumors about the presence of rare and valuable pre-war artifacts in the vicinity of Solaris Sanctuary.
+These artifacts could include advanced technology, historical documents, or even relics of cultural significance.
+Eager to uncover these treasures, the players decide to venture towards the settlement and explore the surrounding areas for these valuable finds.

+##### The Mysterious Invitation
+_Quest Trigger: Players receive a cryptic message or invitation from an unknown source leading them to Solaris Sanctuary._
+The players find or receive a mysterious invitation, beckoning them to visit Solaris Sanctuary for a purpose unknown.
+The message hints at unique opportunities, rewards, or challenges awaiting those who choose to accept.
+Intrigued by the enigmatic nature of the invitation, the players decide to follow the clues and uncover the secrets of Solaris Sanctuary.

 ## Galveston Docks (formerly Galveston)